 Picking a City and Determining the Economic Outlook

-Picking a city can range from your investment strategy, a personal choice, or merely placing your finger on the map.
+Picking a city can be influenced by your investment strategy, personal preference, or merely placing your finger on the map.
 Once you find a city that you may be interested in investing in, the analysis will always be the same.
 As investors, we want to know about the city’s job growth, unemployment, crime, industries, main source of income, other demographic information, and plans for the future.

 We want to verify that the city is economically stable and will support our investment goals and strategies for the duration of time we invest in said city.
 Remember, the whole point of this is to mitigate the risk of making a bad investment decision.